yuankailiu/utils/docs/SettingKambKraken.md

 # Setting up kamb & kraken

-We will use Python and Jupyter Notebooks for computation, Python's matplotlib module for simple plots and Generic Mapping Tools (GMT) for plotting maps.
+We will use [Python](https://www.python.org/) and [Jupyter Notebooks](https://jupyter.org/) for computation, Python's [matplotlib](https://matplotlib.org/) module for simple plots and [Generic Mapping Tools (GMT)](https://www.generic-mapping-tools.org/) for plotting maps.
 Here are some guidance of setting up the computer (Kamb) ready for the InSAR related works

 Things that will be covered here:

-- Paths and environments settings on Kamb (Mark's server that we use for heavy computational work)
+- Paths and environments settings on Kamb (named after the glaciologist [Barclay Kamb](https://calteches.library.caltech.edu/4534/1/Obituary.pdf); The server of Mark Simons group where we run heavy computations)
 - Setup to run Jupyter notebooks on Kamb
   - Jupyter notebook provides a Matlab-like interface to run python code and display results and plots.
   - There are several useful notebooks for the tutorials of `ARIA-tools` and `MintPy` available provided by the developers.